-Contain spillage with dikes if possible and haul to disposal site by vacuum or water trucks or dispose of in a manner acceptable to the Dept. of Land and Resources.
+Contain spillage with dikes if possible and haul to disposal site by vacuum or water trucks or dispose of in a manner acceptable to the DLNR.

 2. For drilling mud:

 Repair sump or contain with dikes.
 Haul liquid to another sump, available tanks or approved disposal site.